 By the end of this course you should be able to...

-Be able to extract relevant information from character break-downs provided to produce the character required for the audition.
+• Extract relevant information from character break-downs provided, to produce the character required for the audition.

-Perform rehearsed scenes in an audition environment and self-tape.
+• Perform rehearsed scenes in an audition environment and self-tape effectively.

 What level is the course and do I need any particular skills?